Research

 - Represents presentations by a coauthor

-Completing an M&A deal with negative announcement returns can have negative consequences for the manager (e.g., forced turnover).
+Completing an acquisition with negative announcement returns can have adverse consequences for managers (e.g., forced turnover).
 Yet, managers complete 91% of such deals.
 Prior research interprets these deals as evidence of agency motives.
 We propose a complementary explanation and examine the role of analyst research.
-We posit due to information processing costs, shareholders may not possess all relevant information at the deal announcement and may revise their opinion upwards post-announcement.
-This reduces costs of deal completion imposed on the manager and increases the likelihood of deal completion.
-Under this explanation, analysts play an informational role by lowering processing costs.
-We find that analyst research prompts the acquirer’s shareholders to revise their opinion upwards and increases deal completion likelihood, specifically when (i) shareholders are less informed, (ii) the deal quality is relatively high, (iii) analysts are more informed, (iv) agency motivation for completing a deal is low, and (v) analysts are not affiliated with the acquirer.
-Overall, our findings highlight the significant impact of analysts’ informational role on managerial real investment decisions.
+We posit that, because of the costs of acquiring and processing information, shareholders may not possess all relevant information at the deal announcement date and subsequently revise their opinions.
+These revised opinions affect managers’ perceptions of the costs of deviating from shareholders’ initial opinions and their decision to complete the deal.
+While the effect of analyst research on the likelihood of deal completion is ex-ante unclear, our results suggest that analyst research, prompts acquirers’ shareholders to revise their opinions upward, increasing the likelihood of deal completion.
+This effect is stronger when (i) shareholders are less informed, (ii) the deal quality is relatively high, (iii) analysts are more informed, (iv) agency motivation for completing a deal is lower, and (v) analysts are not affiliated with the acquirer.
+Overall, our findings highlight the role of analyst research in motivating investors to revise their opinions, thereby influencing corporate investment decisions.

 Presented at the 2024 BYU Accounting research Symposium, 5th Analyst Research conference (2024), and Boston College 2022.